 Charles L. Younken was born in 1814 in Turkeyfoot Township, Somerset County, the son of George and Nancy (Johnson) Younken.

-He married Nancy Henry (1812-1889), the daughter of John and Elizabeth (Imel) Henry, of near Scullton, Somerset County, and granddaughter of Henry Imel, an early pioneer of the region.
+He was united in holy matrimony with Nancy Henry (1812-1889), the daughter of John and Elizabeth (Imel) Henry, of near Scullton, Somerset County, and granddaughter of Henry Imel, an early pioneer of the region.

 When the federal census was enumerated in 1850, the Younkins (spelled with the "i") made their home in Upper Turkeyfoot Township, near Kingwood.

 The family relocated during the early 1850s to Greene County, PA, settling near the village of Graysville.
 After that time, their name generally was spelled with the "e."
 Charles and Nancy were baptized into membership of the South Fork of Wheeling Baptist Church in Richhill Township, Greene County on Jan.
 20, 1857 in a ceremony performed by "Brother Charles Litten."
 Their daughter Eliza was baptized in the church in 1863 and son Thaddeus in 1873.

 At the death of Nancy's father John Henry in Somerset County, she was to inherit assets from his estate.
 In a legal document, she appointed her husband to manage the share she was to receive, signed Aug.
 8, 1860.
 The document was filed in Greene County Mortgage Book 1, page 176, and witnessed by Samuel Vanatta and James P. Vanatta.